danielfdickinson/link-handling-mod-hugo-dfd/README.md

 * Errors build on missing destinations for internal links (prevent internal 404 errors), with some caveats.
 * Avoids creating anchors (\<a>) without an ``href``.

-## Planned

-* TODO: Have a real test regime for the various features and expected behaviours, and get to a good (80%+) level of coverage.
-* TODO: Real tests with 100% coverage.
-* REVIEW: Maybe integrate with 'image-handling' module and (possibly) keep this module for the href/src/finding parts.
-* TODO: Allow self-closing \<link /> elements instead of void-style closing (that is only the opening tag with no close indicator).
-* TODO: Add the ability to add attributes useful for JavaScript (e.g. ``data``, ``onclick``, etc).
-* REVIEW: Can we enable some checking / getting links from resources on taxonomy / term pages?

 ## Basic Module Use

 ### Importing the Module